Why God Created Us? Breaking Down the Ultimate Question

 And if that beautiful life with all its magnificent nature and pleasures is just a test, can you imagine what the reward would look like?!
 And if all its suffering, death, and struggle are just a test, what would the punishment look like?!

-And that’s our purpose in life: Be prepared for the day we meet our Creator.
+And that’s our purpose in life: Be prepared for the day we get out of the second womb called earthly life and meet our Creator.

 The Messenger of Allah, peace and blessings be upon him, said: